-There are currently 2 taught courses and 1 online course in clinical aromatherapy.
+There are currently in-person or online courses in clinical aromatherapy.
 All courses are only open to licensed health professionals and massage therapists.

 Clinical Aromatherapy for Health Professionals (CCAP)

-This TAUGHT COURSE is a 270+ hour program to learn how to use 40 essential oils effectively and safely in clinical practice
+This in-person TAUGHT COURSE is a 280+ hour program to learn how to use 40 essential oils effectively and safely in clinical practice

 Clinical Aromatherapy for Hospitals (CAH)